evandisoft/RedOnion/CommonScriptApi.md

 One thing I know that this can do is allow you to programmatically switch to a different vessel.

-The following shows all the vessels.
+The following code prints out all the vessels and their associated index:

 ROS:
 ```
 var vessels=ksp.FlightGlobals.Vessels